 The key here is not to show any emotion other than determination.
 If you’re feeling confident, that’s great!
-This will make stop blackmail before things get too far out of hand and you can take control again.
+This will stop blackmail before things get too far out of hand and you can retake control.
 We’ll help you.
 Just follow these simple steps from our article “What To Do if Blackmailed on Facebook?”.

-The trauma of dealing with a sextortion incident can be overwhelming for those involved.
+The trauma of dealing with an online sextortion incident can be overwhelming for those involved.
 The attacker’s demand that you meet may have serious consequences, and there is no way to know how far they’ll go until it happens.

-Here are some tips on how to handle different types of blackmails:
+Here are some tips on how to handle different types of blackmail:

 - Stop all communication;